 b) Excessive length of time for obtaining tax exemption: where a mechanism for tax exemption has to be agreed for by the relevant authorities prior to the purchase of goods or services and where the beneficiary(ies) (or, where applicable, its affiliated entity(ies)) can demonstrate that the excessive length of time for this prior authorisation endangers the implementation of the action.

-3) Crisis situation: no proof needs to be provided where a country has been declared in crisis or in need of emergency and post-emergency assistance by the European Commission up to publication of guidelines (or corrigendum) and as long as the country remains in that situation. [for restricted procedures: Applicants that are invited to submit a full application will be informed whether the country(ies) referred to in their application has (have) been declared in crisis].
+3) Crisis situation: no proof needs to be provided where a country has been declared in crisis or in need of emergency and post-emergency assistance by the European Commission up to publication of guidelines (or corrigendum) and as long as the country remains in that situation.

-[4) Projects for the protection of fundamental rights of peoples: It is understood that in the case of projects with a human rights dimension, an attempt to recover taxes may not be possible, by virtue of the nature of the project and/or the context of the intervention].

 The beneficiary(ies) (or, where applicable, its affiliated entity(ies)) must prove that the above requirements have been met at the latest when submitting the final report.

 * * *